fbpx

 Jerry’s Rogue River Jets is the only tour operator allowed on the wild portion of the Rogue.
 Consequently, they are also the only designated mail carrier.

-Our tour starts at the dock on scenic Route 1 along Oregon’s coast, where passengers are sorted into jet boats.
-The air coming off the ocean is cool, even on a sunny August morning, and passengers are grateful for the scattering of wool blankets.
+Our tour started at the dock on scenic Route 1 along Oregon’s coast, where passengers were sorted into jet boats.
+The air coming off the ocean was cool, even on a sunny August morning, and passengers were grateful for the scattering of wool blankets.

-Jerry’s offers three tours of varying lengths from 64 miles to 104 miles.
+Jerry’s offers three tours of varying lengths from 64 miles to 104 miles, as well as a 2-hour bay cruise.
 All start where the warmer Rogue waters mix with cooling ocean currents.
-Heading upstream, even warmer drafts of air sneak in, coaxing the intrepid from their jackets and even enticing the hardy from beneath blanket cloaks.
+Heading upstream, even warmer drafts of air sneak in, coaxing the hardy from their jackets and enticing even the intrepid from beneath blanket cloaks.

-Gliding along on a Rogue River jet boat, the captain regales us with the history of the mail run and how the spirit of Elijah Price was later kept alive through innovation.
-In the 1920s, mailboats were retrofitted with model T engines to improve the speed of travel, and soon a new business was started on the Rogue, as tourists seeking communion with the river’s wild and scenic beauty paid fares to travel with the packages and parcels.
+Gliding along on a Rogue River jet boat, the captain regaled us with the history of the mail run and how the spirit of Elijah Price was later kept alive through innovation.
+In the 1920s, mailboats were retrofitted with model T engines to improve the speed of travel, and soon a new business was started on the Rogue.
+With the advent of faster travel, tourists seeking communion with the river’s wild and scenic beauty paid fares to travel with the packages and parcels.

 In 1968, The National Wild and Scenic Rivers Act offered protection to the Rogue, shielding it from development and ensuring habitat for the species that call the corridor home.
 For that reason, development is sparse.

-The captain stops for a moment to point out a cabin high on the mountain slopes that frame the river.
-While the 1968 protection act prohibits development on the steep mountainsides framing the river, property owners who help title prior to the establishment of the act are free to build as they see fit, though landowners face many challenges in transporting material and supplies for building.
+As we traveled further upstream, this became more apparent as the captain stopped to point out a cabin high on the mountain slopes.
+While the 1968 protection act prohibits development on the steep mountainsides framing the river, property owners who held title prior to the establishment of the act are free to build as they see fit, though landowners face many challenges in transporting material and supplies for building.

-This is the first of many splashing wet turns.
-Passengers laugh and a few reach again for the wool blankets, holding them up as protection against the wet finale as the boat floats to a semi-stop.
-A few seconds and the engine roars to life again, taking the boat in a counter clockwise spin in the opposite direction.
-The result is the same: more laughter and a fat spray of water that leaves all aboard a little damp.
+This was the first of many splashing wet turns.
+Passengers laughed and a few reached again for the wool blankets, holding them up as protection against the wet finale as the boat floated to a semi-stop.
+A few seconds and the engine roared to life again, taking the boat in a counter clockwise spin in the opposite direction.
+The result was the same: more laughter and a fat spray of water that left all aboard a little damp.

-It isn’t long before we’ve reached Agnes, a small dock on the river’s edge and the only outpost before heading into the wild section of the Rogue.
-We disembark to deliver the mail and take a short stroll.
-For anyone takin the shorter, 64-mile tour, this is where the upriver journey ends, but for us, we’re ready to head into the scenic backcountry for a 104-mile roundtrip journey into the heart of the wild Rogue, a section only accessible by boat or on foot.
+It wasn’t long before we reached Agnes, a small dock on the river’s edge and the only outpost before heading into the wild section of the Rogue.
+We disembarked to deliver the mail and take a short stroll.
+For anyone embarking on the shorter, 64-mile tour, this is where the upriver journey ends, but for us, we were ready to head into the scenic backcountry for a 104-mile roundtrip journey into the heart of the wild Rogue, a section only accessible by boat or on foot.

 While most of the Rogue River is characterized by densely wooded shoreline and climbing cliff faces, the restricted portion of the Rogue has a different feel.
 Mountains are taller, foliage denser, and human habitation fades away.